BW25/Humber_Capstone/README.md

 ## PCB / Soldering

 Once your PCB has arrived, it must be soldered.
-If you are unfamiliar with soldering, you can find a beginning tutorial [here](https://www.youtube.com/watch?v=vIT4ra6Mo0s).
+If you are unfamiliar with soldering, you can find a beginning tutorial here.
+[Soldering tutorials](https://www.youtube.com/watch?v=vIT4ra6Mo0s).

 If you did not get a board with plated through holes, you will need to solder the center holes to ensure a connection between both sides of the boards.
 These holes are marked on the image below with black centers.
 Simply insert a short length of wire into the hole and solder on both ends.